Dung24-6/Dung24-6/README.md

 _**When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.**_

 Jean Shinoda Bolen

+_**Limitations are like mirages created by your own mind.
+When you realise that limitation do not exist, those around you will also feel it and allow you inside their space.**_

+Stephen Richards